Age and health concerns about Joe Biden: 2023

-On October 27, 2023, Representative Dean Phillips formally launched his 2024 presidential campaign.
+On October 27, 2023, Democratic Representative Dean Phillips formally launched his 2024 presidential campaign.
 Phillips campaigned as a younger alternative to Biden, arguing that Biden would be a weak general election candidate due to his age and low approval ratings.
 In public, Phillips was ridiculed.
 In private, others in the Democratic Party shared his concerns.
 On the same day, staff writer for The Atlantic Mark Leibovich made the case for a primary challenge: "Many voters viewed Biden's candidacy in 2020 as a one-term proposition.
 He suggested as much.
 'Look, I view myself as a bridge, not as anything else,' Biden said nearly three years ago at a campaign event in Michigan, where he appeared with Harris, Booker, and Whitmer.
 'There's an entire generation of leaders you saw stand behind me.
 They are the future of this country.'
 Some mischief-maker should give Democrats a path to that future starting now.
 Voters bought the bridge in 2020.
 But when does it become a bridge too far?"

 In an October 2023 interview, Mike Johnson, the Republican Speaker of the U.S. House of Representatives, was asked whether he believed Biden was experiencing cognitive decline.
 Johnson answered, "I do, I think most of us do.
 That's reality.
 It's not a personal slight to him, it has to do with age and acumen, and everyone's different.
 Everyone ages differently.
 Clearly, if you look at a tape of Joe Biden making an argument in the Senate Judiciary Committee a few years ago, and you see a speech that he delivers now, there's a difference".

-In November 2023, the former Democratic Speaker of the New Hampshire House of Representatives Steve Shurtleff, who co-chaired Biden's 2020 presidential campaign in New Hampshire, announced he was backing Phillips for president in 2024 because he believed Biden was too old and too unpopular.

-On November 5, 2023, David Axelrod, a former senior advisor and chief political campaign strategist to President Barack Obama, suggested that Biden may want to reconsider continuing his reelection bid, citing concerns about his age as a liability.

 On his 81st birthday on November 20, 2023, Biden posted an image of a birthday cake with dozens of candles and a caption joking that it was his "146th birthday".
 The photo brought to the surface concerns among the public about Biden's age according to a majority of those polled at the time.

-In December 2023, the billionaire businessman Mike Novogratz, a longtime Biden supporter and prominent Democratic donor to Biden's 2020 campaign, announced that he would not be supporting Biden's bid for re-election because he believed Biden was "too old" and would instead fundraise for Phillips.
+In late 2023, former Speaker of the New Hampshire House of Representatives Steve Shurtleff and businessman Mike Novogratz—both past Biden supporters—each announced that they would not support Biden's re-election bid due to age concerns.